Supervision Award for Faculty Members

 Nominees must be:

-- supervised graduate students for a minimum of 15 years
+• Active graduate faculty members at the University of Toronto, having supervised doctoral students (PhD, EdD, DMA, SJD) graduate students for a minimum of 15 years

 Nominations will be evaluated based on how well the candidates have demonstrated excellence in supervision at the University of Toronto by meeting and exceeding each selection criteria below: